 We wanted her home with us one Christmas.
 My husband and my brother, a fireman, planned to carry her in a kitchen chair up the stairs to our big living room.
 When I explained the plan to Mom, she looked at the stairs and said, “I can walk up there.”
 With my husband and brother on either side, she marched up the stairs like a pro, enjoyed the afternoon and then walked down again 3 hours later for dinner.
 It was one of the best Christmases we’d had in a long time.
 It was also her last.

 The following September, my Dad passed away.
-When he was in the hospital we had taken Mom to see him and to say goodbye, but I’m not sure she understood then how ill he was.
+When he was in the hospital we took Mom to see him and to say goodbye, but I’m not sure she understood then how ill he was.
 She went to his funeral and managed very well, considering her advanced dementia.
+We hired staff she knew from long term care to come with her so she was not left unattended.

 Lesson 5: Don’t dwell on the dementia disease.
 Focus on the person’s strengths and enjoy their pearls of wisdom.